Jeremy Borash: Total Nonstop Action Wrestling / Impact Wrestling (2002–2018)

 In March 2002, Borash returned to the United States to join Jeff Jarrett in launching TNA Wrestling in Nashville, Tennessee.
 As the second employee the company hired, Borash worked in several positions for the organization including ring announcer, video editor, and show writer.

 In January 2006, Borash became the backstage interviewer for TNA's Impact! on Spike TV, a position he dreamed of as a child, watching his idol Gene Okerlund in the American Wrestling Association (AWA) growing up in Minneapolis.
 Since becoming backstage interviewer, Borash actually became involved with the kayfabe politics of TNA, as his respect for Kurt Angle led him to be a constant presence during many of Angle's backstage segments and even gained him membership into Angle's stable, the Angle Alliance.
 He was humorously Karen Angle's maid of honor at her wedding vows renewal to Kurt on the Valentine's Day edition of Impact!.

 In April 2007, Borash launched TNA Today on TNAWrestling.com, a show he hosted from the TNA corporate offices.

 In early 2008, Borash announced that Samoa Joe was voted the MVP of TNA.
 Joe then attacked Borash, thus (kayfabe) injuring him, which resulted in Borash wearing a neck brace on television.
 Borash has gone on to become the host of Internet-based TNA Spin Cycle which aired on TNA's YouTube channel.
 On January 17, 2010, at Genesis new executive producer Eric Bischoff took Borash off television.
 After Mick Foley agreed to work with Bischoff, Borash was brought back as the backstage interviewer on February 14 at Against All Odds.
 At Sacrifice, Borash was made the new ring announcer.
 On June 14, 2010, Borash began working as the lead play-by-play commentator for TNA Xplosion.
 He also worked as the color commentator beside Mike Tenay on July 10, 2011, at the Destination X pay-per-view.
-On October 25, 2012, Borash and the debuting Todd Keneley began working as the announce team for the first hour of Impact Wrestling. from June 12 edition of TNA Xplosion he started commentating with Mike Tenay.
+On October 25, 2012, Borash and the debuting Todd Keneley began working as the announce team for the first hour of impact!. from June 12 edition of TNA Xplosion he started commentating with Mike Tenay.
 In 2012, along with Tenay, he was there for his 10th year with the company.
 Borash assumed duties as TNA Wrestling's Director of Social Media, and took over the company's marketing online.
-Borash also was given the role as Executive Producer of the UK's Challenge TV exclusive British Bootcamp, a reality show featuring four aspiring UK wrestlers competing for a TNA contract.
+Borash also was given the role as Executive Producer of the UK's Challenge TV exclusive British Boot Camp, a reality show featuring four aspiring UK wrestlers competing for a TNA contract.